nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 # Data Copyright :

 (Very Important!)
-The image data is solely owned and distributed by #Digite Inc. and any usage could lead to severe voilations of company's copyright.
+The image data is solely owned and distributed by Digite Inc. and any usage could lead to severe voilations of company's copyright.
+For usage contact Digite Inc. (https://www.digite.com/)